Improve the Comfort of Your Home Starting in Your Attic

 1. Inadequate Ventilation

-Think of attic ventilation like your home’s ability to breathe.
-Without proper airflow, hot air gets trapped and temperatures rise—fast.
+Your attic has to be able to breathe.
+Without proper airflow, hot air gets trapped and temperatures rise— fast.

 A well-ventilated attic should have both intake vents (like soffit vents) and exhaust vents (like ridge or gable vents) to allow a steady exchange of air.
 Without it?
-You’re looking at a mini heat dome over your home.
+Your attic just becomes an oversized oven.

 2. Poor or Old Insulation

+Insulation doesn’t stop the transfer of heat; it just slows it down.
+The higher the R-value of your insulation, the slower heat passes through.
 If your attic insulation is thin, damaged, or outdated, heat pushes right through.
 Over time, insulation can even settle or degrade—so even if you had enough at one point, it may not be doing the job anymore.
+For our region, Energy Star actually recommends R60 insulation in your attic.

-Solution: Upgrading or replacing your attic insulation with high-quality materials effectively blocks heat transfer year-round.
+Solution: Air seal and upgrade your attic insulation to effectively block heat year-round.

 3. Roofing Material and Color